-Glaucoma is the most preventable cause of vision loss in the developed world, so it is import to get routine eye exams and understand glaucoma symptoms and signs.
+Glaucoma is the most preventable cause of non-reversible vision loss in the developed world, so it is import to get routine eye exams and understand glaucoma symptoms and signs.
 Glaucoma is a serious condition where fluid in the eye begins to build up, which causes pressure to build on the optic nerve.
 The optic nerve connects the eye to your brain and it is responsible for carrying messages from the back of the eye to the brain.

 Angle-closure and open-angle are the two main forms of glaucoma.
 Open-angle glaucoma is more common and with this type, vision loss tends to happen slowly so many people don’t realize there is a problem.
 Angle-closure glaucoma is rarer and it causes the pressure on the eye to increase very quickly.
 It often causes severe eye pain and blurry vision.